 Built in 1605, and a favourite of William and Mary of Orange, this palace’s most famous resident of late is Diana, who moved in after separating from Prince Charles.
 There’s a royal art collection featuring Van Dycks, and a beautiful Cupola Room, where Queen Victoria was christened (she was born here at Kensington in 1819).
 Admission is £12.50.
 Read more about Kensington Palace.

 This wonderful museum puts faces to names of over five centuries of British history, and monarch-minded tourists can breeze past assorted dukes and earls (pssk!) and focus on monarchs laid out by region.
 Highlights include two portraits of Elizabeth II by Andy Warhol and getting a closer look at that heavy-metal periwig that Charles II was so fond of.
 Admission is free (and if the royal tour is starting to burn a hole in your pocket, Lonely Planet's article, 20 free things to do in London, is here to assist).

 A free royal-residence alternative in Greenwich is this 1636 Palladian building by Inigo Jones, which became the home of Charles I.

 It’s worth pointing out that this swinging '60s fashion hub, accessed by the Sloane Square or South Kensington Underground stops, is so named because of Charles II’s tendency to dally a bit in el noche.
 In the 17th century, the king used a farmer’s track here to visit his mistress Nell Gwyn, an orange-seller turned actress – eventually the tryst pathway became known as King's Road.

-Download Lonely Planet’s Royal London audio walking tour app – free from the iTunes store for a limited time
+You can download Lonely Planet's Royal London audio walking tour app from the iTunes store

-For more, be sure to watch Lonely Planet Travel Editors Robert Reid and Tom Hall’s Perfect day in royal London, a video guide to the top royal destinations across London.
+For more, go to lonelyplanet.com and see Lonely Planet Travel Editors Robert Reid and Tom Hall's perfect day in royal London, a video guide to the top royal destinations across London.